 • Better resale value

-Architectural shingles use bonded layers to create a thicker roofing material that increases durability and improves resistance to severe weather.
-They hold their color longer, help the roof shed water more efficiently, and provide a far richer look on the home.
+Architectural shingles use bonded layers to create roofing depth, durability, and resistance to severe weather.
+They hold their colors longer, help the roof shed water more efficiently, and provide a far richer look on the home.

 3 Tab Shingles